apthornell/SQL-challenge/README.md

 # SQL-challenge
-SQL challenge homework
- Created SQL queries to get insight into employee data from multiple tables using PK's, FK's, and nested queries.
+SQL challenge homework using queries to get insight into employee data from multiple tables using PK's, FK's, and nested queries.